wavefrontHQ/docs/pages/doc/alerts_creating.md

 </tr>
 <tr>
 <td>Targets</td>
 <td>The targets to notify when the alert changes state.
 For example, notifications are sent when an alert changes state from FIRING to CHECKING, and when an alert is snoozed.
-A list of ten different email atdresses, [PagerDuty keys​](), [VictorOps keys](), and [webhooks]() separated by commas.
-An alert can be in 5 states:
+A list of ten different email atdresses, [PagerDuty keys​](alerts_integrating_pagerduty), [VictorOps keys](alerts_integrating_victorops), and [webhooks](alerts_integrating_webhooks) separated by commas.
+See [Alert States and Lifecycle](alerts_states_lifecycle).
-<ul><li><strong>FIRING</strong> - The alert is meeting the condition and timing properties.</li>
-<li><strong>CHECKING</strong> - The alert is being checked to see if the condition and timing properties are being met.</li>
-<li><strong>SNOOZED</strong> - The alert is not being checked to determine if the condition and timing properties are being met.</li>
-<li><strong>IN MAINTENANCE</strong> - The alert has an alert tag or a source or set of sources included in a source tag associated
-with an ongoing maintenance window.
-If an alert has a subset of reporting sources associated with in an ongoing maintenance window, the state displays as CHECKING/IN MAINTENANCE.</li>
-<li><strong>INVALID</strong> - A ts() query in the alert condition is timing out (> 5 min execution) or includes inactive metrics or sources.</li></ul>
 </td>
 </tr>
 <tr>